Neutroflash/Neutroflash/README.md

 ### Hi Miguel Lorenzo there 👋

-- 🔭 I’m currently working as a Full Stack Developer
+- 🔭 I’m currently working as a Backend Developer
 - 🌱 I’m currently learning Go
-- 👯 I’m looking to collaborate on Full Stack Web Projects
+- 👯 I’m looking to collaborate on Backend Services
 - 📫 How to reach me: neutroflashp@hotmail.com
 - ⚡ Fun fact: I love playing soccer ⚽